hollisofjustin/ESS-523A-Intro/lessons/intro-basics.md

-These can all be used in conjunction with `group_by()` which changes the scope of each function from operating on the entire dataset to operating on it group-by-group. `group_by()` becomes even more powerful when used along with `summarise()`.
+These can all be used in conjunction with `group_by()` which changes the scope of each function from operating on the entire dataset to operating on it group-by-group. `group_by()` becomes even more powerful when used along with `summarise()` to calculate some specified summary statistic for each group.
 However before we start using multiple operations in conjunction with one another, we need to talk about the pipe operator `%>%`.

 #### 6.4.1 The pipe `%>%`